mendix/docs-site-test/content/en/docs/refguide/modeling/resources/task-queue.md

 Under normal circumstances, a task is executed exactly once, but in the face of node failures a task may be (partially) executed multiple times.
 This is the best guarantee that a distributed system can provide.
 {{% /alert %}}

-### 4.4 Replacing Process Queue{#process-queue}
+### 4.4 Replacing Process Queue {#process-queue}

-The **Task Queue** supersedes the earlier [Process Queue](/appstore/modules/process-queue) Marketplace module, which has been deprecated with the release of Mendix 9.
+The **Task Queue** supersedes the earlier [Process Queue](/appstore/modules/process-queue/) Marketplace module, which has been deprecated with the release of Mendix 9.
 There are several differences between the Process Queue module and the **Task Queue**:

 * The **Task Queue** supports a multi-node cluster setup and can therefore be used in a horizontally scaled environment.
 * The **Task Queue** does not require additional entities to be created, since Microflows or Java actions can simply be marked to execute in the background.